kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 **What you will do:**

-1. Create a local Kurtosis package template
+1. Create a local Kurtosis package template & push it to Github
+2. Import required dependencies
-2. Within the template, define how your private Ethereum testnet should look like.
-This example will leverage the Lighthouse CL client and Geth EL client to build a single, full staking node over Docker with [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main).
+3. Define how your private Ethereum testnet should look like.
+This example will leverage the Lighthouse CL client and Geth EL client to build a single, full node over Docker with [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main).
-3. Launch the private testnet locally over Docker
+4. Launch the private testnet locally over Docker
-4. Push everything to Github as a new repository for others to use
+5. Publish your testnet definition to Github
+6. Learn about some advanced workflows you can do with `eth-kurtosis`.

 **What you will need beforehand to get started:**